Expert Insight

 Changes to reimbursements for skin substitutes

-Several telehealth enhancements were also proposed, including:
+Several telehealth enhancements were also made, including:

 • Streamlining additions to the Medicare Telehealth List